 Fox had his lips drawn tight, and his body trembled as though the room’s temperature had fallen.
 The ticking of the clock measured the silence between us, but I couldn’t bring myself to break it.
 The boy curled into a ball, and his face was buried into his knees… Had I pressured him too much?

 “It was a year ago,” he started in a small voice, “I woke up in a cave with no memory of who I was.
-The cave was small for what it was, about an acre.”
+The cave was a piece of the old world.”

 A cave?
 Amnesia?
 The questions piled on and pushed away my earlier distress.